Chemotherapy and radiation therapy of multiple myeloma (program ID: 126047)

 - Gastrointestinal stromal tumors

-Prof. Bassermann studied medicine in Ulm, Munich and New York.
-He received his doctor’s degree at the Technical University of Munich.
-Prior to becoming a Postdoctoral Fellow at the New York University (2006 - 2009), the doctor began his clinical and scientific activities at the Technical University of Munich.
-After his return to the Technical University of Munich he has headed the Emmy Noether Junior Research Group (funding from the German Research Foundation).
-Here he was also recognized as a Medical Specialist in Internal Medicine, Hematology and Oncology, as well as had his habilitation.
-In 2011, he was appointed a Senior Physician, whereas in 2015 received an invitation to the position of Professor at the Technical University of Munich.
-Since November 2017, Prof. Bassermann has been heading the Department of Hematology and Oncology at the University Hospital Rechts der Isar Munich.
+Prof. Bassermann studied Medicine in Ulm, Munich and New York.
+He received his doctoral degree from the Technical University of Munich.
+The doctor began his clinical and scientific career at the Technical University of Munich, even before becoming a Postdoctoral Fellow at New York University (2006 - 2009).
+After returning to the Technical University of Munich, he became the Head of the Emmy Noether Junior Research Group (funding from the German Research Foundation).
+Here he had his board certification in Internal Medicine, Hematology and Oncology, as well as habilitation.
+In 2011, he was appointed as Senior Physician, and in 2015, he was invited to the position of Professor at the Technical University of Munich.
+Since November 2017, Prof. Bassermann has been the Head of the Department of Hematology and Oncology at the University Hospital Rechts der Isar Munich.

 - 2015 ERC Consolidator Grant.

-- 2015 Theodor Frerichs Award, German Society of Internal Medicine (DGIM).
+- 2015 Theodor Frerichs Prize, German Society of Internal Medicine (DGIM).

 - 2010 Walther Flemming Medal, German Society of Cell Biology (DGZ).